by Glynis Sherwood MEd

 Worden, W. (2009).
 Grief Counseling and Grief Therapy, 4th Edition, Springer Publishing, New York, NY.

 Shear K, Frank E, Houck PR, Reynolds CF. (2005).
 Treatment of Complicated Grief: A Randomized Controlled Trial.
 Journal of the American Medical Association.
 293(21): 2601-2608.

 This is a ‘rule of thumb’ amongst mental health clinicians.
 The Diagnostic and Statistical Manual of Mental Disorders (DSM V) published by the American Psychiatric Association in 2013 has included Persistent Complex Bereavement Disorder (PCBD) in the Emerging Measures and Models section, with a view toward including it in later revisions of the DSM.

 Need help dealing with loss and grief?
 Visit my Grief & Loss Counselling web page

 Glynis Sherwood – MEd, Canadian Certified Counsellor, Registered Clinical Counsellor, specializes in helping people recover from all kinds of Loss, Grief and Stuck Grief – aka ‘the pain that won’t go away.
 I look forward to hearing from you and helping you achieve the peace of mind you want and deserve.

-Need help dealing with stuck grief?
+Need help overcoming stuck – aka complicated – grief?
 Click Here to Request a Counselling Appointment